neondatabase/website/content/docs/tutorial/create-project-and-schema.md

 enableTableOfContents: true
 ---

-The steps that follow describe how to sign up for Neon, create a Neon project, and create a table and insert data using the Neon SQL Editor.
+The steps that follow describe how to sign up for Neon, create a Neon project, and create a table and insert data using the Neon **SQL Editor**.
 You are also introduced to the **Tables** feature in the Neon Console, which you can use to explore your data.

 ## Create a Neon account